Bicycle helmets

 - human powered scooter.

-It is illegal to ride an e-unicycle, hoverboard or segway on a public road, footpath or shared path in Victoria.
+It's also illegal to ride an e-unicycle, hoverboard or segway on a public road, footpath or shared path in Victoria.

 Choosing a bicycle helmet